 The differences in what “we detect” are a matter of modelling.
 Human modelling is often summed up as ‘language’, but the critical point is that the human Umwelt consists of the full potential of verbal and nonverbal semiosis accruing to the species (Sebeok 1988).
 Human measuring devices, the non-human ‘observers’, should therefore be considered as the ‘extensions’ of modelling – efficient in their variety and precision for many purposes, but faulty and sometimes insufficiently accurate when compared to the modelling of other species, terrestrial and extra-terrestrial (if such exists).
 Wheeler’s questions currently consume contemporary semiotics – not in respect of his considerations of the cosmos but, more locally, in semiotics’ investigations into terrestrial nature.
 However, they still concern the point at which “The observer is elevated from 'observer' to 'participator'” (Wheeler: 1977: 6).
 Put simply, the question is: what are the consequences of the different apprehensions of phenomena by humans, non-human animals and plants?

 Yet, before commenting on this matter, it should be mentioned that there is another reason why Wheeler’s philosophy of science chimes with contemporary semiotics.
-This lies in his commitment to pragmaticist realism, a commitment that extends even to the act of observing; he writes
+This lies in his commitment to pragmaticist realism, a commitment that extends even to the act of observing; he writes:

 So then what is ‘observership’?
 It is too early to answer.
 Then why the word?
 The main point here is to have a word that is not defined and never will be defined until that day when one sees much more clearly than one does now . . . how the observations of all participators, past, present and future, join together to define what we call ‘reality’.

+(Wheeler ,1994: 43)

 With his reference to the ‘community of observers’ or ‘community of participators’ here, it is not surprising that Wheeler cites favourably (1994: 307) his philosophical forebears, Peirce, Wright and Royce.
 However, Wheeler’s faith in the path of enquiry, the route to a final interpretant, is demonstrated not just in his insistence on the accumulation of observations but also in his comment on the ‘tree that fell in the forest’, the unobserved event beyond specific cognition and consciousness.
 Wheeler insists that such an event leaves “a fallout of physical evidence so near at hand and so rich that a team of up-to-date investigators can establish what happened beyond all doubt” (1994: 305).